ixiaopan/blog/content/post/svd.md

 $$
 x_b = -1 \begin{bmatrix}2\\\\ 1 \end{bmatrix} + 2 \begin{bmatrix}-1\\\\ 1 \end{bmatrix} = \begin{bmatrix}-4\\\\ 1 \end{bmatrix}
 $$
-From the above equations, we can see that $x_b$ is simply a combination of a set vectors consisting of the basis for a vector space.
+From the above equations, we can see that $x_b$ is simply a combination of a set of vectors consisting of the basis for a vector space.

-Moreover, if we want to know the position of the red point in the standard basis when we are currently using another basis (colored in blue), we must know the matrix $P_b$ ( $[x]_b$ is already known).
+Moreover, if we want to know the position of the red point under the standard basis when we are currently using another basis (colored in blue), we must know the matrix $P_b$ ( $[x]_b$ is already known).
 On the contrary, if we've already known the coordinates of the red point in our standard coordinate system, i.e. `(-4, 1)`,  we must know the inverse of $P_b$ ( $[x]_b$ is already known).

 $$